CBA9: 9th International Conference on Community-Based Adaptation (CBA9)

 - A round-up, including participant views, experiences and photos, from the three days of pre-conference CBA9 field trips

-- A summary, including opinions, videos and photos, from the first day of the conference
+- A summary, including opinions, videos and photos, from the four days of the conference

 - Watch a playlist of video daily updates with IIED senior fellow Saleemul Huq